MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/overview.md

 # Overview of Dynamics 365 for phones and tablets

-Use the [!INCLUDE[pn_dyn-365_phones](../includes/pn-dyn-365-phones.md)] and [!INCLUDE[pn_dyn-365_tablets](../includes/pn-dyn-365-tablets.md)] to run customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service) on your mobile device.
-Once you download the app, you'll have access to all your apps that you have access to on your mobile device.
+Use the [!INCLUDE[pn_dyn-365_phones](../includes/pn-dyn-365-phones.md)] and [!INCLUDE[pn_dyn-365_tablets](../includes/pn-dyn-365-tablets.md)] to run customer engagement apps (such as Dynamics 365 Sales, Dynamics 365 Customer Service, and Dynamics 365 Marketing) on your mobile device.
+When you download the app and sign-in you'll have access to all the apps that you work with on your mobile device.

-> [!NOTE]
-> - [!INCLUDE[pn_dyn-365_phones](../includes/pn-dyn-365-phones.md)] and [!INCLUDE[pn_dyn-365_tablets](../includes/pn-dyn-365-tablets.md)] apps support model-driven apps, such as Dynamics 365 Sales and Dynamics 365 Customer Service, built on Common Data Service and Dynamics 365 Customer Engagement (on-premises).
+Dynamics 365 for phones and Dynamics 365 for tablets apps support customer engagement apps (such as Dynamics 365 Sales, Dynamics 365 Customer Service, and Dynamics 365 Marketing), built on Common Data Service and Dynamics 365 Customer Engagement (on-premises).

+## Other mobile apps

+Users on the Dynamics 365 phones and tablets app can now use the Power Apps mobile app.
+For more information, see [Migrate from Dynamics 365 phones and tablets app to the Power Apps mobile app](https://docs.microsoft.com/dynamics365/mobile-app/migration).

-> - There are separate mobile apps for [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] and Operations.
-More information: [Field Service (Resco) mobile app](https://go.microsoft.com/fwlink/?linkid=846157) and [Finance and Operations mobile app](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/mobile-apps/mobile-app-home-page).
+There are separate mobile apps for Field Service.
+More information, see [Field Service Mobile app](https://docs.microsoft.com/dynamics365/field-service/mobile-2020-power-platform).

 ## Related topics